 Understanding industrial noise control and industrial soundproofing strategies is the first step in reducing noise levels in the workplace.

-Industrial noise can damage hearing.
-Over 22 million workers in the United States are exposed to excessive noise levels in the workplace.
-In order to reduce occupational noise-induced hearing loss, the National Institute for Occupational Safety and Health (NIOSH) recommends that workers should not be exposed to noise levels that exceed 85 dB’s in a 8 hour workday.
+The National Institute for Occupational Safety and Health (NIOSH) recommends that workers should not be exposed to noise levels that exceed 85 dB's in a workday.
 To create a more healthful workplace, NIOSH recommends the use of soundproofing materials to reduce noise levels.

-Industrial noise control and industrial soundproofing strategies can sometimes be complex, due to the presence of many noise sources: propagation through air (Air-Borne Noise), propagation through facility construction (Structural-Borne Noise), and (Reverberant Noise) from reflective surfaces such as concrete floors, walls, ceilings and machinery surfaces.
-As a result Fabrication, Manufacturing, Chemical, Textiles, Aircraft & Aviation, Oil & Gas, Construction, Municipalities, Energy, and Water Treatment sites & facilities all produce excessive noise to some degree and would benefit from the introduction of noise control and/or soundproofing materials.
+Due to the presence of multiple noise sources: propagation through air (Air-Borne Noise), propagation through facility construction (Structural-Borne Noise), and (Reverberant Noise) from reflective surfaces such as concrete floors, walls, ceilings and machinery surfaces, Industrial noise control and industrial soundproofing strategies can be complex.